Everything You Need to Know About

 Grab your snorkel, mask, and fins and head out scalloping!!!

 You may find it easier to get to the where scallops live by boat.
-If you want to rent one of our three pontoon boats, call to reserve yours today.
+If you want to rent one of our pontoon boats, call or go online to reserve yours today.

 YES!
 Come into Scallop Cove Bait and Tackle shop today for yours!